aarcn/lamar.academy/README.md

 This website's literal purpose is to display Lamar Academy student resources, social media redirects, and additional associated websites.
 <br>
-Subsequently, this website is a demonstration of humility and can hopefully inspire other new software developers to act similarly.
+Subsequently, this website can hopefully inspire other new software developers to act similarly and create software for the school.

 ## Built With
 * HTML